Yudhajeet-debug/Gemini-AI-assistant-integration/README.md

 ## How to Use It 🛠️

-1. Paste your own API key into this sacred block of code (don’t forget to actually replace it, genius):
+1. Paste your own API key into this sacred block of code in the file (don’t forget to actually replace it, genius):

 ```tsx
 // IMPORTANT: Replace with your actual API key